Changissnz/nu_merchant_principal/README.md

 is posed as a question to be independently reviewed by the two, and also debated between them.

-This specific alliance is also intent on maintaining a "monoticity" in decisions to act, with aims for the expected and actual effects from these decisions to be predominantly one and the same.
+This specific alliance is also intent on maintaining a "monotonicity" in decisions to act, with aims for the expected and actual effects from these decisions to be predominantly one and the same.
 Here is one aspect where tasks of perceiving stability frequently occur.
+Being categorized as "stable" is the positive end of "monotonicity".
+"Monotonicity" is achieved by acting in the least contradicting manner, in reference to the rules and procedures of a system.
+"Monotonicity" may mean to disregard calls to hasten due process for timelier results, or to delete or add elements of improvement to this system.
+Consistent use of mechanisms in the alliance's internal setting is a mark for monotonicity.
+Dichotomization between the internal setting (active representation of the alliance) and the external setting (other participants of the alliance, affected non-participants) is a balancing act, with their results able to be measured along monotonicity metrics.